section-engineering-education/engineering-education/articles/react-native-firebase-storage/index.md

 8. We created a cloud storage reference using the `ref` function.

-9. We uploaded our file to that location which was being pointed by the reference we created.
+9. We uploaded our file to the location which was being pointed by the reference we created.

 10. We added an event handler for the `state_changed` event during upload and used the `TaskSnapshot` object to get the upload progress.